sumowll/BD4H-Bootcamp/web/hadoop-pig.md

 ```

 ## Split and save
 We are almost there, just save the `samples`.
 In machine learning setting, it's a common practice to split data into training and testing samples.
-We could do that by associate each sample with a random key and split with that random key.
+We can do that by associate each sample with a random key and split with that random key.

 ``` pig
 grunt> samples = FOREACH samples GENERATE RANDOM() as assignmentkey, *;